ideaspaper/rtx-software-engineer-test/server/README.md

 ## Getting Started Locally

-1. This server requires Node.js (16.x.x) and PostgreSQL to be installedin your local machine.
+1. This server requires Node.js (16.x.x) and PostgreSQL to be installed in your local machine.
 See links below for more information.

    - [PostgreSQL](https://www.postgresql.org/download/)
    - [Node.js](https://nodejs.org/en/)